d6v-community/zconf/README.md

 ## License

-ZENV is licensed under the MIT License.
+ZCONF is licensed under the MIT License.
 See the LICENSE file for more information.